The history of hemp

 Different sustainable hemp products on a table

-Eco-friendly consumer goods
+Eco-friendly goods made from hemp

 The rise of hemp-based bioplastics